eda-ricercatore/admin-notes/skill-set/skill-set-1.md

 				- other compute resources
 			+ enabling fault-tolerant and elastic distributed systems to easily be built and run effectively
 			+ distributed systems kernel
+				- provides applications, such as:
+					* Hadoop
+					* Spark
+					* Kafka
+					* Elasticsearch
 		* Marathon is an industry-proven Apache Mesos framework for container orchestration.
 		* Marathon is a production-grade container orchestration platform for Mesosphere's Datacenter Operating System (DC/OS) Apache Mesos.
 			+ runs on DC/OS